Elder abuse prevention

 - sign any forms you are not sure about or have not read

-- lend money without a formal payback schedule…unless it’s a gift
+- lend money without a formal payback schedule…unless you are giving a gift

 - leave your decisions about financial matters up to others